Hey, listen up! DNT staff recommend podcasts to keep you in the know on the go

 "My Favorite Murder"

 Hey there, murderino!
 This one's for all the out or closeted true-crime nerds whose fave shows are-slash-were "Unsolved Mysteries" or something by Dick Wolf.
 Hosts Karen Kilgariff and Georgia Hardstark share openly their fascination, and anxiety, with serial killers and cold cases.
 Each highlights one murder per episode, where they temper the tough and tragic with comedic phrase-turning and cat references — always with the message "learn and live."
-Extra props for their openness and constant reminders to listen to your gut if you catch weird vibes from strangers asking if this washcloth smells like chloroform.
+Extra props for their openness and constant reminders to listen to your gut if you catch weird vibes from strangers in dark alleys.
 Expect puns, cool historical context and lines like, "You're in a cult; call your dad."
 Binge-listen, lock your doors, SSDGM.

 "Armchair Expert with Dax Shepard"